endermejia/local-walls/README.md

 - Netlify automatically detects Angular SSR output (Angular 18+) and serves using the generated server bundle at `dist/local-walls/server/main.server.mjs`.
 - Configure redirects/status codes for SSR in `src/app/app.routes.server.ts` using Angular Server Routes (headers + status).
 Avoid Netlify redirects for SSR paths.

+## Progressive Web App (PWA)

+This app is configured as a PWA with Angular Service Worker.

+How to test locally:

+- Development mode (no SW): `npm start` (service worker is disabled in dev to simplify debugging).
+- Production build (with SW):
+  - `npm run build`
+  - Serve the browser output with any static server from `dist/local-walls/browser` over HTTP(S).
+For SSR locally, use `npm run serve:ssr:local-walls` and open the site in the browser; the SW will register on the client.

+Features provided:

+- Offline caching of app shell and static assets (icons, i18n, CSS, JS).
+- Cache-first for assets; freshness strategy for API calls with small timeout.

+Notes:

+- Service Worker only runs in the browser.
+SSR on the server is unaffected.
+- Manifest is available at `/manifest.webmanifest` with installable icons.

 ## Notes on Server-Side Rendering (SSR)

 When running the application with SSR, you may see the following message in the console: